leftstick/naive-mock/README.md

 ## Options ##

 - `port` - Specify port number you want `naive-mock` run for
-- `dataDir` - Specify where to put mock data, for example: `./data`
+- `dataDir` - Specify where to put mock data, settings.json.
+For example: `./data`
-- `settings` - Specify a file to save settings, for example: `./settings.json`
 - `logDir` - Specify where to put error log.
 Useful when you have error using `naive-mock`, you can send error log to me.
 No log recorded by default
 - `help` - Print help menu with the list of arguments
 - `version` - Print what version it is